Sculptor Whiteread explores the simple life in new UK show

 "These things are just very simple objects that we totally take for granted from day to day."

-The exhibition also features coloured resin casts of doors and windows as well as her experimentation with smaller objects such as tin cans, bones and bottles.
+The exhibition also features colored resin casts of doors and windows as well as her experimentation with smaller objects such as tin cans, bones and bottles.

 Whiteread, who is the first woman to have won Britain's prestigious Turner Prize, is famous for her large scale installations of houses, buildings and rooms exploring the presence of empty spaces.